Valley animal activists raise concern on alleged animal cruelty in Brownsville

 Lopez believes the dogs on that property were left in crowded conditions.

-Those aren't the only concerns he has.
-Lopez claims the dogs also do not have proper shelter.

 Erica Lerma is an independent dog rescuer in Brownsville.
-She says she too saw the conditions the dogs were living in.
+She says she also saw the conditions the dogs were living in.

 "There was a lot of them that we're also in chains, and they don't have shelter or nothing and all these days it rains, and it's hot, they don't have anywhere to be," Lerma said.

-The Cameron County District Attorney's Office is aware of the case, but can't directly comment on it.
-They say it's an active investigation.
+The Cameron County District Attorney's Office said they are aware of the case, but can't directly comment on it, saying it's an active investigation.

+In a statement issue don Wednesday, June 18, — the day after this story originally aired — the Cameron County Sheriff's Office said they conducted a secondary visit to the property, and the case remains open.

+"The majority of the dogs were Greyhound dogs, their slim trimmed bodies can be perceived as malnourished.
+However, they did seem healthy and active at plain sight," the sheriff's office said in the statement.
+"Investigators did observe that all dogs had food, water and shelter and did not appear malnourished.
+At this moment, Sheriff’s Investigators have not found any factual evidence that a crime has been committed, however, this case is still open and currently under investigation.
+A consultation with experts in the matter, as well as with the Cameron County District Attorney’s Office is also pending."

 Watch the video above for the full story.

-Note: EDITOR'S NOTE: This story was updated on Wednesday, June 18 with a statement from the Cameron County Sheriff's Office on the status of the animal hoarding investigation.